 17.30.600 Relief from errors in ARL designation.

-(1) Property owners who believe a parcel has been included in agricultural resource land in error may request redesignation of that parcel pursuant to the comprehensive plan amendment provisions of LCC 17.165.040.
+(1) Property owners who believe a parcel has been included in agricultural resource land in error may request redesignation of that parcel as a Type V application per LCC Chapter 17.05.

 (2) Property owners who claim a parcel was included in agricultural resource land in error due to incorrect mapping of prime soils, as listed in the land use element of the comprehensive plan, shall provide a written report by a certified soils scientist documenting the actual soils conditions on the parcel.
-The application fee for a comprehensive plan amendment set by LCC 17.165.020 shall be waived for property owners submitting a request for redesignation under this subsection (2)
+The application shall be considered a Type V application per LCC Chapter 17.05.

 (3) Property owners who claim a parcel was included in agricultural resource land in error because soils on the parcel are classified by the National Resources Conservation Service as “prime farmland if drained” and the soils are not drained; or “prime farmland if drained and either protected from flooding or not frequently flooded during the growing season” and the soils are not drained and are not protected from flooding or are subject to flooding during the growing season; or “prime farmland if irrigated” and the parcel is not irrigated due to lack of necessary water rights shall provide a written declaration documenting the drainage or irrigation status of the soils on the parcel.
-The reclassification will be considered a comprehensive plan amendment set by LCC 17.165.020 and the fee shall be waived for property submitting a request under this subsection (3)
+The reclassification will be considered a Type V application per LCC Chapter 17.05.

 (4) Property owners who claim a parcel was included in agricultural resource land in error due to an incorrect assessment of the presence of a commercial, non-soil-dependent agricultural use shall provide a written declaration documenting the absence of such use thereby rendering the parcel no longer devoted to or capable of long-term commercial agriculture.
-The reclassification will be considered a comprehensive plan amendment set by LCC17.165.020 and the fee shall be waived for property submitting a request under this subsection (4).
+The reclassification will be considered a Type V application per LCC Chapter 17.05..
 [Ord.
 1207 §2 (Exh.
 D), 2009; Ord.
 1197 §2, 2007]

 17.30.605 Uses.